Overview

 Angling

-Trout fishing is a long‑standing tradition.
-The Dodder Anglers Club manages a seasonal permit (17 March – 30 September) and runs a low‑cost membership (£10 adult, £5 junior).
-The river is stocked annually with brown trout ranging from 4 oz to over 1 lb.
-Prime fishing spots include the weir pools at Old Bawn, Beaver Row in Donnybrook, and the tidal stretch downstream of Ballsbridge for sea trout.
-Fly‑only fishing is mandated between 1 June and 30 September from Clonskeagh Road bridge to the Liffey, with a catch‑and‑release rule in place for that period.
+Trout fishing has been a Dodder tradition for generations.
+The Dodder Anglers Club manages seasonal permits from 17 March to 30 September, with affordable membership rates.
+The river is stocked annually with brown trout, and prime spots include the weir pools at Old Bawn, Beaver Row in Donnybrook, and the tidal stretch downstream of Ballsbridge for sea trout.
+Between 1 June and 30 September, fly-only fishing applies from Clonskeagh Road bridge to the Liffey, with a catch-and-release rule in place to protect spawning fish.

 Heritage & Culture